Little Sisters of the Poor Saints Peter and Paul Home v. Pennsylvania: Supreme Court

 Both the government and Little Sisters petitioned the Supreme Court on the Third Circuit decision.
-The Supreme Court certified the cases in January 2020, consolidating both the Little Sisters and government petition.
+The Supreme Court agreed in January 2020 to hear the cases, consolidating both the Little Sisters and government petition.

 Oral arguments were heard on May 6, 2020, part of the set of cases heard via teleconference due to the COVID-19 pandemic.
 Court arguments were made trying to balance religious freedom versus women's health.
 Justice Ruth Bader Ginsburg, who had just undergone an emergency surgical procedure, called in from her hospital room while recovering to remind the court that "In this area of religious freedom the major trend is not to give everything to one side and nothing to the other side.
 We have had a history of accommodation, of tolerance."

 The Supreme Court issued its ruling on July 8, 2020.
 The decision found that the rules put forth by the HHS and other departments were valid as they had the authority under the ACA to issue them, and that there were no procedural issues under the APA with how they were put into place.
 The ruling reversed the Third Circuit and remanded the case for review.
 The 7–2 majority opinion was written by Justice Clarence Thomas which was joined by Chief Justice John Roberts and Justices Samuel Alito, Neil Gorsuch and Brett Kavanaugh.
 Thomas wrote that "We hold that the [administration] had the authority to provide exemptions from the regulatory contraceptive requirements for employers with religious and conscientious objections."

 Justice Elena Kagan wrote a concurrence in judgement, joined by Justice Stephen Breyer.
 Kagan agreed with the majority in that the HHS and other departments did have authority to issue new rules, but was not sure if the proposed rules met the APA challenge and agreed with remanding the case to the lower courts for further review on this matter.

 Justice Ruth Bader Ginsburg wrote the dissent, joined by Justice Sonia Sotomayor.
 Ginsburg wrote critically "Today, for the first time, the Court casts totally aside countervailing rights and interests in its zeal to secure religious rights to the nth degree."
 The dissent would be the last authored by Justice Ginsburg prior to her death in September 2020.

+Aftermath

+A lawsuit challenging whether Trump's rule met the APA was initiated in Pennsylvania.
+In August 2025, Judge Wendy Beetlestone ruled that the blanket exemption of Trump's rule was too broad given the small number of employers who may need it, writing that the exemption rule "casts doubt on whether ... there is a rational connection between the problem the Agencies identified and the solution they had chosen".